asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 Let's use everything we've learned to make a generative art program.
 This program draws blue flowers by making six circles in a random location, size, pen thickness, and color.
 The random color will be a shade of blue.

-This is a program that draws blue flowers:
+Here is a program that draws blue flowers:

 ```python
 from turtle import *